SchipholRedesign/frontend-assignment/README.md

 Please don't spend more than that unless you're having fun and want to show off :)

 ## Requirements:
 - Use Webpack to build an ES5 bundle of your app.
+You'll have to set it up with all the necessary dependencies, loaders, etc. for JavaScript and SCSS.
 - Make it look nice.
-Make sure Webpack also packages your styles.
-We have provided some internal SCSS files in the `/sass` directory from our internal setup.
+Make sure Webpack packages your styles.
+We have provided some internal SCSS files in the `/src/scss` directory from our internal setup.
 You can read about these on [http://takeoff.schiphol.nl/component/style-fundamentals](http://takeoff.schiphol.nl/component/style-fundamentals)
 - Your application should treat the contents of `flights.json` as the output of an API endpoint.
 It should load this asynchronously using XHR or Fetch API and should not require a page reload when the user changes their input.